How can companies promote positive

 We spend most of our time at work, so it is crucial that organisations act in helping the mental wellbeing of their workforce.

-Strategy – As most organisations have a mental health plan, you can start by reviewing your policies and adding ‘body image’ as one of the key targets.
+- D&I Strategy – As most organisations have a mental health plan, you can start by reviewing your policies and adding ‘body image’ as one of the key targets.
 For example, you can ensure that your organisation celebrates diversity by advertising internal campaigns using non-Western beauty norms.
 You could also run a diversity and inclusion survey to get some insight into how inclusive your culture is, and how people feel in general.

-The people you work with on an everyday basis shapes our experiences at work.
+The people you work with on an everyday basis shape your experiences at work:

 Body image in the workplace. – Shehnal Amin – Farrer